canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Vulnerability risks already exist and releasing it as open source doesn't change their state.
 One way of limiting those risks is to not provide the configurations of the production version.

-On the other end, if it's a web application and the worry is to expose specific vulnerabilities, it should be mitigated no matter if it's released as open source or not as those exposed services could already be exploited.

 Scanning tools with advanced functionalities and security tests should be considered to help the development teams speed up the review and clean up process.